Kalangala District: Land insecurity

 According to The Guardian in March 2015, the land grabbing issue has plagued the community of Kalangala for a number of years.
 In July 2011 residents awoke to "find yellow machines churning up ... land and razing the crops ... grown in a bid to make way for palm oil plantations."
 According to FEI, the project implications include forced displacement, poor labour standards, deforestation, and insecurity, amongst others.
 The community has taken the venture to court.

 David Balironda, the Kalangala district production officer, said he saw people being compensated.
 When asked why he had not objected to the inadequate compensation paid, he said: “It was their agreement with the landlord.
 These people were squatters on someone’s land.
 They agreed on the amount of money. ...
 I blame the NGOs; it is them amplifying people to rise up and demand for land even when they were compensated.”

+Climate of Kalangala

+The climate in Kalangala is warm, muggy, and overcast.
+Over the course of the year, the temperature typically varies from 67°F to 79°F and is rarely below 65°F or above 83°F.

+Based on the tourism score, the best time of year to visit Kalangala for warm-weather activities is from early June to mid September.